Jun 26, 2019

 “The only caveat is, for the first 5 or 10 uses of anything—especially if it plugs into an outlet—the previously standard device must be in the room because you haven’t yet proven reliability of the new device in your own environment,” Dr Aloia adds.

-Resistance to change is always an obstacle, especially when change is perceived as something that will take more time.
+Benefits of buy-in Resistance to change is always an obstacle, especially when change is perceived as something that will take more time.
 “We branded this as facilitation of innovation—our people needed to know we were not going to slow things down, and we might even make things faster,” Dr Aloia says.

 Surgeons requesting new devices were asked to fill out a form with six questions, which could be done within 10 minutes using a link on the perioperative services homepage.
 Now, external software vendors are partnering with MD Anderson to provide a web-based product introduction management system that includes safety data.